WilhelmOks/blog/SwiftUI_ViewModel.md

-# ViewModels in SwiftUI
+# View Models in SwiftUI

 For SwiftUI arguably the most common architectural pattern is MVVM.
-It as simple as having a View which has a reference to an instance of an `Observable` ViewModel class.
+It's as simple as having a View which has a reference to an instance of an `Observable` ViewModel class.

 This little article is a recommendation how to apply this pattern in a modern and elegant way.
 It assumes a familiarity with SwiftUI and is not intended as a tutorial how to use ViewModels in SwiftUI.